-OC San's Plan concluded that the costs to construct and operate a food waste receiving facility could be offset by tipping fees charged to food waste processors/haulers and by additional power generated from the increased digester gas production.
-The Plan recommended that OC San build an interim food waste receiving station immediately to take advantage of existing digestion and power generation capacity of approximately 150-250 wet tons per day at Plant No. 2.
-OC San will construct a more permanent facility in the future to coincide with the planned construction of new digesters at Plant No. 2, allowing an additional capacity to co-digest approximately 500 wet tons per day of food waste.
-OC San also has at least 6 MW of installed electrical generation capacity that can convert the produced digester gas to electricity and heat.
+The Sanitation District's Plan concluded that the costs to construct and operate a food waste receiving facility could be offset by tipping fees charged to food waste processors/haulers and by additional power associated with the increased digester gas production.
+The Plan recommended that the Sanitation District build an interim food waste receiving station immediately to take advantage of existing digestion capacity of approximately 150-250 wet tons per day at Plant No. 2 and then construct a more permanent facility in the future to coincide with the planned construction of new digesters in Plant No. 2, allowing an additional capacity to co-digest approximately 500 wet tons per day of food waste.
+The Sanitation District also has at least 6 MW of installed electrical generation capacity that can convert the produced biomethane to electricity and heat.

-Based on these recommendations, in 2018 OC San's Board approved a project (P2-124) to construct an interim (10-15 years) food waste facility to receive, store, and feed preprocessed food waste slurry to the digester complex at Plant No. 2 to generate additional digester gas.
-This project will be designed to accept approximately 150 wet tons per day of preprocessed food waste and will produce approximately 15 percent more methane gas for on-site energy production, resulting in a greenhouse gas reduction of approximately 10,800 metric tons of carbon dioxide equivalent annually which is equivalent to the annual greenhouse gases generated by approximately 2,000 passenger vehicles.
-This is consistent with OC San's Energy Independence Policy which is to strive to be energy independent by minimizing energy utilization and maximizing useful energy recovery from the sewage it receives.
+Based on these recommendations, in 2018 the Sanitation District's Board approved a project (P2-124) to construct an interim (10-15 years) food waste facility to receive, store, and feed preprocessed food waste slurry to the digester complex at Plant No. 2 to generate additional digester gas.
+This project will be designed to accept approximately 150 wet tons per day of preprocessed food waste and will produce approximately 15percent more methane gas for onsite energy production, resulting in a greenhouse gas reduction of approximately 10,800 metric tons of carbon dioxide equivalent annually which is equivalent to the annual greenhouse gases generated by approximately 2,000 passenger vehicles.
+This is consistent with the Sanitation District's Energy Policy (OCSD 16-12) which is to strive to be energy independent by minimizing energy utilization and maximizing useful energy recovery from the sewage it receives.
 The interim receiving station is scheduled to be completed in 2022.

-The final biosolids product currently produced by OC San is anticipated to be largely unaffected by the addition of food waste slurry.
-Pilot testing conducted by OC San indicates that there will be increased gas production due to mixing sewage sludge and food waste feed stock, but the final biosolids product will remain largely unchanged.
+The final biosolids product currently produced by the Sanitation District is anticipated to be largely unaffected by the addition of food waste slurry.
+Pilot testing conducted by the Sanitation District indicates that there will be some increased gas production due to mixing sewage sludge and food waste feed stock, but the final biosolids product will remain largely unchanged going to centrifuge dewatering or to final reuse markets.